 The mountain lion (Puma concolor), also known as the puma and cougar, can reside up to 10,000 feet in elevation on Mount Hood.
 In total, Oregon is home to over 6,000 mountain lions.

-They primarily inhabit the central and eastern side of the Cascade range where they thrive in the arid, Mediterranean and high desert environment.
-Mountain lions mainly hunt deer, but are opportunistic carnivores and will prey on anything from rodents to coyotes.
-You’re quite unlikely to see a mountain lion when visiting Mount Hood.
-This is because these animals are extremely elusive, and there is not a large population that roams the mountain.
+They primarily inhabit the central and eastern side of the Cascade range, where they thrive in the arid, Mediterranean and high desert environment.
+Mountain lions mainly hunt deer but are opportunistic carnivores and will prey on anything from rodents to coyotes.
+You’re pretty unlikely to see a mountain lion when visiting Mount Hood.
+These animals are elusive, and no large population roams the mountain.

 2. Rocky Mountain Elk (Cervus canadensis nelsoni)

 The Rocky Mountain elk (Cervus canadensis nelsoni) typically inhabits the eastern side of Mount Hood.
-Throughout eastern and south-central Oregon, the Rocky Mountain elk population is thriving at about 74,000 individuals.
+The Rocky Mountain elk population thrives at about 74,000 individuals throughout eastern and south-central Oregon.
 They are notably smaller, with less bulk fur, and lighter in color than the Roosevelt elk (Cervus canadensis roosevelti), which tend to occupy western Oregon.
-They have quite a few predators in this region, including mountain lions, coyotes, black bears, and possibly the occasional gray wolves.
+This region has several predators, including mountain lions, coyotes, black bears, and possibly the occasional gray wolves.

 While the Rocky Mountain elk is smaller, it bears the largest and heaviest antlers of all elk.
 The antlers on these animals can weigh up to 40 pounds.
-These elk prefer living in open areas, and during the hot summer months, they tend to occur at higher elevations, between 6,000 and 10,000 feet.
+These elk prefer living in open areas.
+During the hot summer, they occur at higher elevations, between 6,000 and 10,000 feet.

 3. Bobcat (Lynx rufus)

 The bobcat (Lynx rufus), also known as the wildcat, is the smallest wild feline in Oregon, behind the mountain lion and Canada lynx.
-The bobcat occurs throughout Oregon, and there are likely 5,000-7,000 individuals currently roaming the state.
+The bobcat occurs throughout Oregon, and 5,000-7,000 individuals are likely currently roaming the state.
 These muscular, thick-coated cats are well-suited for the snowy environment found on the upper elevations of Mount Hood.

 4. Northern Pygmy Owl (Glaucidium californicum)